When you spend over $149.99*

 When you think about it, you wear slippers all day, all week, and all month.
-How come you don’t clean them while you change your socks every day?
-As gross as that may sound, most of the time, people ignore cleaning slippers.
+Why don’t clean them while changing your socks every day?
+As gross as that may sound, most of the time, people ignore cleaning slippers or they may think that washing slippers in the washing machine is the solution.

 Here’s a guide to help you learn how to clean slippers in 3 ways to make them as fresh as a daisy!